openeemeter/caltrack/docs/monthly/data-prep.md

 ### 5. Linked project+use data preparation
 #### Deduplicate records based on combined attributes
-* If two duplicate records have identical consumption traces and date ranges, drop one at random
+* If two duplicate records have identical consumption traces and date ranges, drop one at random.
 * If two duplicate records have identical consumption traces but different date ranges select the more complete record having more dates. * If the dates are contiguous, or there are overlapping dates with the same usage values, combine the two traces into a single trace.
 * If the records have the same date ranges, but different usage values, the project should be flagged and the record excluded from the sample.

 #### Drop records not meeting data sufficiency requirements
 Calculating energy efficiency savings requires a sufficient observation period of energy usage prior to and after an intervention.
 Generally, annualized models require at least 12 months of usage data on each side of an intervention in order to accurately calculate energy savings.
 Some models may be able to calculate energy savings with fewer than 12 months of data in the reporting period.
-* 12 complete months pre-retrofit for monthly billing data to qualify for estimation or 24 months with up to 2 missing values from different, non-contiguous months
+* 12 complete months pre-retrofit for monthly billing data to qualify for estimation or 24 months with up to 2 missing values from different, non-contiguous months.
-* Post retrofit data sufficiency for estimation will be dealt with in [post-estimation model fit criterion] (https://github.com/impactlab/caltrack/blob/master/docs/monthly/analysis.md#3-fit-all-candidate-models-and-apply-qualification-criteria)
+* Post retrofit data sufficiency for estimation will be dealt with in [post-estimation model fit criterion](https://github.com/impactlab/caltrack/blob/master/docs/monthly/analysis.md#3-fit-all-candidate-models-and-apply-qualification-criteria).
-* Total annual savings estimates will require 12 months post-retrofit
+* Total annual savings estimates will require 12 months post-retrofit.

 #### Drop project records with unsupported characteristics
 * Drop homes with known PV or EV added 12 months prior to or up to 12 months after the intervention.
 During the CalTRACK beta test, these homes were identified from the presence of reverse flow in the AMI data and/or indications of net metering in the cross reference tables.
 However, if you only have access to billing data, CalTRACK recommends working with the utility to get flags for accounts that have net metering present so they can be excluded from the analysis.